5l1v3r1/BaseQuery/README.md

 ## Common Errors
 1. **Note that if you are using a laptop make sure it is plugged in.
 Importing databases uses A LOT of processing power and will make the import 4 times faster on average!**

-1. **Do NOT try to run BaseQuery in a Linux sub-system of Windows you will experience problems.
+1. **Do NOT try to run BaseQuery in a Linux sub-system of Windows it will be EXTREMELY SLOW.
 Run in an Ubuntu VM!**

 1. **NEVER hit CTRL-C or stop BaseQuery in any way during the Compress OR Decompression stage!
 This will corrupt one of the files**